 Italian painter Modigliani's grave garnered far less attention so it was harder to find as the 100-acre cemetery's graves and tombs were crammed every which way.

 Neither of us could understand why previous visitors had left an assortment of pens at his grave site - brushes, yes, I could understand, but why pens?
+We didn't know whose grave it was but we gave his family points for style!

 Could have done without seeing the smokestacks at the Crematorium in the middle of the cemetery.